Keeping Your Home Safe With Google HomeBy - 04/21/2017

 Google Home for Home Security

 Let’s get to the important question: Can Google Home enhance your home’s security?
-Like Echo, Google Home can’t create a more secure home on its own.
-You will have to connect it to compatible devices.
-And that’s where it falls short, at least for now.
+Like Amazon’s Alexa, Google Home can’t create a more secure home on its own.
+You’ll need to connect it to compatible devices.
+As Alexa-enabled products have been around longer, they were and still are in the lead.
+However, Google is quickly catching up.

 - Turn on your lights.